GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ### Facial Feature Changes

 Along with body fat migration, fat in the face also moves.
-The neck, chin and jaw line will fill out while the lips and upper cheeks shrink.
+The neck, chin and jawline will fill out while the lips and upper cheeks shrink.
 The color of the eyes may also change and become fainter in the long term, as testosterone causes the pigmentation in the iris to fade.

-This is and extremely subtle and slow moving process that takes years, and it is easy to think nothing is changing at all.
+This is an extremely subtle and slow moving process that takes years, and it is easy to think nothing is changing at all.
 The greatest shifts seem to happen in years 3 and 4.
 Take selfies to compare.

 ### Increased Tolerance of Caffeine, Alcohol, and/or Psychotropics

 More mass means more blood to dilute chemicals into.
-Increasing testosterone also means a higher metabolic rate, increasing the speed at which toxins are removed from the blood stream.
+Increasing testosterone also means a higher metabolic rate, increasing the speed at which toxins are removed from the bloodstream.

 ### Mental Changes

-As covered in the [Biochemical Dysphoria]() section, brains can be wired for a certain hormone profile, and running on the wrong profile is like using a laptop with low batteries or an overheated processor.
+As covered in the Biochemical Dysphoria section, brains can be wired for a certain hormone profile, and running on the wrong profile is like using a laptop with low batteries or an overheated processor.
 Starting HRT almost universally results in a cessation of depersonalization and derealization (DPDR) symptoms within the first two weeks.
 A mental fog lifts, and it becomes easier to concentrate on complex concepts (assuming you don't also have other mental processing difficulties such as ADHD).

 ##### ADHD